 about us

-GBSR Duo - George Barton (percussion) and Siwan Rhys - combines two of the UK's finest young contemporary chamber musicians.
+GBSR Duo - George Barton (percussion) and Siwan Rhys (piano) - combines two of the UK's finest young contemporary chamber instrumentalists.
 The duo has built its reputation on a combination of exceptional interpretations of the existing piano-percussion repertoire, committed performances of ambitious new commissions, and inventive collaborations.

-Known for their fearless, intense performances and deeply-rooted commitment to reflecting the unsiloed tastes of curious listeners, GBSR's work ranges from the twentieth-century modernism of Stockhausen and Birtwistle to music by Brian Eno and Aphex Twin.
-They have a special interest in the exquisite delicacy of composers like Morton Feldman, Eva-Maria Houben and Barbara Monk Feldman, whose work they have championed, and maintain close continuing relationships with composers like Oliver Leith, CHAINES and Angharad Davies, who share their appetite for musical cross-fertilisation.
+Known for their fearless, intense and boundary-crossing performances, GBSR's work ranges from the twentieth-century modernism of Stockhausen and Ustvolskaya to music by Brian Eno and Aphex Twin; from the exquisite delicacy of composers like Morton Feldman, Eva-Maria Houben and Barbara Monk Feldman to the experimental and cross-genre work of Oliver Leith and CHAINES.

 See the concerts page for upcoming events as well as details of past concerts.

-Individually they perform as soloists and chamber musicians, and work with ensembles including the Colin Currie Group, Riot Ensemble, Explore Ensemble, London Sinfonietta, Apartment House, Britten Sinfonia, Birmingham Contemporary Music Group, CBSO, Nash Ensemble, OAE, London Contemporary Orchestra, Aurora Orchestra, 12 Ensemble and many others.
+Individually GB & SR perform as soloists and chamber musicians, and work with ensembles including the Colin Currie Group, Riot Ensemble, Explore Ensemble, London Symphony Orchestra, London Sinfonietta, City of Birmingham Symphony Orchestra, Royal Northern Sinfonia, Apartment House, Britten Sinfonia, Birmingham Contemporary Music Group, Nash Ensemble, OAE, London Contemporary Orchestra, Aurora Orchestra and many others.

 GBSR Duo is an hcmf// Fielding Talent artist.